sarda-devesh/VSMefx/README.md

 ```

 This command performs a variety of different operations and thus we will break down the command by those operations to understand
 its functionality.
-We specify that we want to perform analysis on the MefCalculator.dll file as well as the Extensions folder through ` --files MefCalculator.dll  -d Extensions `.
-When a folder is specified, Mefx automatically finds all .dll and .exe files present in the folder itself along with its subfolders.
+We specify that we want to perform analysis on the MefCalculator.dll file as well as the Extensions folder through ` --files MefCalculator.dll --directory Extensions `.
+When a folder is specified, Mefx automatically finds all valid files present in the folder itself along with its subfolders.

+Currently, Mefx considers any file with the extensions .dll, .exe, or .cache as valid files.
+Please note that the .cache file must have been created using the SaveAsync of the Cached Catalog in the main MEF library for Mefx to be able to properly process the file.
+Mefx allows users to store the catalog created from the files specified in the input argument by specifiying the output file name in the `--cache` option and thus can be called by including something like `--cache Combined.cache` in the command.

-The `-p` argument of the commands tells Mefx to list all the parts present in the input files and folders.
-The `-t` argument allows us to get more information on a particular part like `-t MefCalculator.ExportTest` prints out the imports and exports for the MefCalculator.ExportTest class.
+The `--parts` argument of the commands tells Mefx to list all the parts present in the input files and folders.
+The `--type` argument allows us to get more information on a particular part like `--type MefCalculator.ExportTest` prints out the imports and exports for the MefCalculator.ExportTest class.

-The `-e` command can be used to find the exporters of a given type like `-e MefCalculator.MefCalculatorInterfaces+IOperation` find all the parts/type that export as an IOperation.
-Finally, the `-i` can be used to find the classes that import a given type like `-i MinorRevision` finds all the parts that import MinorRevision.
+The `--exporter` command can be used to find the exporters of a given type like `--exporter MefCalculator.MefCalculatorInterfaces+IOperation` find all the parts/type that export as an IOperation.
+Finally, the `--importer` can be used to find the classes that import a given type like `--importer MajorRevision` finds all the parts that import MinorRevision.

 The above commands gives us the following output which shows the workings of all the features above:
 ```